Kiy-K/vibecode-arena/README.md

 [![Banner](./static/og-image.png)](https://vibecodearena.dev)

 Competitive multiplayer coding game where players pick an AI model and race to build UI components.
 Prompt your AI, watch your code render live, and outscore your friends.
-This project was created over the weekend to play with E2B's sandboxing capabilities - any feedback or contributions are welcome!
+This project was created over the weekend to play with E2B's sandboxing capabilities.

+> **Note:** This is still a work in progress - not where I want it to be yet!
+Check out [Planned Features](#planned-features) or [open an issue](https://github.com/bxxf/vibecode-arena/issues) with ideas.

 ![TypeScript](https://img.shields.io/badge/TypeScript-3178C6?logo=typescript&logoColor=fff)
 ![Svelte](https://img.shields.io/badge/Svelte-FF3E00?logo=svelte&logoColor=fff)
 ![Cloudflare Workers](https://img.shields.io/badge/Cloudflare%20Workers-F38020?logo=cloudflare&logoColor=fff)
 ![Tailwind CSS](https://img.shields.io/badge/Tailwind%20CSS-06B6D4?logo=tailwindcss&logoColor=fff)

+## Why?

+I've always enjoyed playing casual multiplayer games like skribbl.io with friends to kill some time.
+Now that everyone's vibecoding, I thought - why not make a game out of it?
+Instead of drawing, you prompt.
+Instead of guessing, you watch code render in real-time.
+Same energy, new skills.

 ## How it works